jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

     (ii) the consultation referred to in clause 7(1) has been carried out; and (b) approve the amendment as soon as practicable after paragraph (a) has been complied with.

-### 16 Public notice of approved codes
+### 16 Status of approved codes
-The Commission must give public notice of—
+(1) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
-  (a) every approved code; and
+  (a) an approved code:
+  (b) any amendment of an approved code that is approved by the Commission:
-  (b) every revocation of an approved code.
+  (c) any revocation of an approved code.
+(2) That Act applies as if—
+  (a) the Commission were the maker of an approved code or amendment; and (b) the code or amendments were made by the Commission approving it.

 ### Part 2 — Telecommunications access codes prepared by Commission

 ### 17 Commission may prepare code
 (1) The Commission may, on its own initiative, prepare 1 or more telecommunications access codes in relation to any matter that is not already provided for by an approved code.
 (2) This clause does not limit clause 1.
-(3) For the purposes of this clause, the provisions of Part 1 of this schedule, so far as they are applicable and with any necessary modifications, apply to a code prepared by the Commission as if it were a code prepared by the Forum under that Part.
+(3) For the purposes of this clause, the provisions of Part 1 of this schedule (except clause 16), so far as they are applicable and with any necessary modifications, apply to a code prepared by the Commission as if it were a code prepared by the Forum under that Part.
+(4) A code under this clause, and any amendment or revocation of it, is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ## Schedule 2A — Copper withdrawal code